faaabio1618/filippi.dev/tutorials/ruby-in-functions/index.markdown

 ## Conclusion

-Obviously, not all the [Shopify Script API is translatable into Functions API](https://shopify.dev/docs/api/functions/reference/product-discounts) but the point of this was not making something useful, but just having fun.
+Obviously, not all the [Shopify Script API is translatable into Functions API](https://shopify.dev/docs/api/functions/reference/product-discounts)
+, but we just wanted to have fun, and we did.

 # Can We Write a Shopify Function in Ruby?